Alphine-dev/Basic/README.md

 <img src="https://github.com/Project-Alphine/basic-vanilla/blob/main/utils/main-img.png" height="295px">

 # Basic

+Create the best, in the simplest possible way you can find, it is a tool for everyone.

 Basic is a tool for new web developers who just started web development, when I started web development I often get scared and thought of quitting because of how hard it was to setup and configure a project from scratch without knowing anything.
 I made this tool by using other portable open-source tools which were available to me

 **To get started run this command in the terminal**